 Are there any other cyber risks that you are surprised weren’t in your top 3?

 Can’t think of any, those are a lot of the main areas.
 The training provides a focus on things to look out for and good practice and stuff like that.
-I wouldn’t say there was any surprise there.
+I wouldn’t say there was any surprise there

 Any feedback/questions: